whoamibro/3D-Pointcloud/README.md

  => result will be stored in code's current folder path

-if you want to see the sample result go the asset/result folder Thanks.
+if you want to see the sample result goto the asset/result folder Thanks.